What is an Oxford comma, and what is all the fuss about?

-Probably because there was money suddenly attached to its use, which made it more newsworthy.
+Probably because it was about money, which made it more newsworthy.

 It’s only a comma.
 I just add one when it feels right

 No other punctuation mark causes as much trouble as the comma.

-Adding a comma is not about feeling right, or when you think you would normally pause for breath or emphasis in a spoken sentence.
+Adding a comma is not about feeling right or when you think you would typically pause for breath or emphasis in a spoken sentence.

-The use of the comma rules are quite, well, at least, reasonably clear according to the Oxford University Press Style Guide.
+The use of the comma rules is quite, well, at least, reasonably clear according to the Oxford University Press Style Guide.

 1. Use a pair of commas to surround a non-defining clause.